cloudflare/terraform-provider-cloudflare/docs/development.md

 ## Pulling in unreleased changes from Go library (cloudflare-go)

-In some scenarios, you may be wanting to make changes in `cloudflare-go` and have them reflected in the Terraform provider before they are released upstrewam.
+In some scenarios, you may be wanting to make changes in `cloudflare-go` and have them reflected in the Terraform provider before they are released upstream.
 To do this, you can update the `go.mod` file locally (do not commit it) using `go mod replace`.

 ```